Penny Gold

-Penny Gold is a 1973 British crime film directed by Jack Cardiff and starring James Booth, Francesca Annis, Nicky Henson and Joss Ackland.
+Penny Gold is a 1973 British crime thriller film directed by Jack Cardiff and starring James Booth, Francesca Annis, Nicky Henson and Joss Ackland.
 It was written by David Osborne and Liz Charles-Williams.

-Two policemen investigate a series of murders involving rare stamps.

 Premise

 A police detective investigates the murder of a young woman, and discovers that the crime is connected to her surviving twin sister and an extremely valuable postage stamp.